-He was out of the side in the summer with injury, and he is now out again injured.
+He was out of the side in the summer with injury, and he is now out again injured which is not worse than which he got injury during birth.
 As a result of this the selectors might feel his old fitness frailties are coming back to haunt him.

 This latest injury set back might just persuade the selectors to look to the future.
 There is now Steven Finn pushing hard for a recall, the return to fitness and form of Graham Onions, the emerging Jade Dernbach and Stuart Meaker, and not forgetting the man in possession of the shirt when he is fit – Tim Bresnan.

 Onto the first days play of the 2nd test, and I’m sure that England would have settled for Pakistan finishing the day on 256/7 when they won the toss and elected to bat on a supposed flat, batsman’s paradise.